csev/dj4e/assn/django-girls/html/README.md

 And now create a `post_list.html` file (just leave it blank for now) inside the `blog/templates/blog` directory.

+Then restart your web server.

 See how your website looks now: http://127.0.0.1:8000/

-> If you still have an error `TemplateDoesNotExist`, try to restart your server.
-Go to the command line, stop the server by pressing Ctrl+C (Control and C keys together) and start it again by running a `python manage.py runserver` command.

 ![Figure 11.1](images/step1.png)

 No error anymore!
 Congratulations! :) However, your website isn't actually publishing anything except an empty page, because your template is empty too.
 We need to fix that.
+Again if you see an 'Something went wrong' error, identify and fix the error with `python manage.py check` and reload the web server.

 Open the new file in the code editor, and add the following: